ewels/clusterflow/README.md

 Credits
 -------
 Cluster Flow was written by [Phil Ewels](http://phil.ewels.co.uk) whilst working in the [Babraham Bioinformatics](http://www.bioinformatics.babraham.ac.uk/) group in Cambridge, UK.
 He now maintains it whilst working at the [Science for Life Laboratory](http://www.scilifelab.se/) in Stockholm, Sweden.

+Cluster Flow has also had contributions from @stu2 and @s-andrews, amongst others.